techmatters/terraso-library-prototype/docs/S3-CONFIG.md

 ### Bucket policy
 * Scroll to "Bucket policy"
 * Click Edit
-* Paste in this JSON, which enables pulic access to all documents in the bucket:
+* Paste in this JSON, which enables public access to all documents in the bucket:
 ```json
 {
     "Version": "2008-10-17",